-The number-one cause: Your internet connection
+The #1 cause: your internet connection

-By far, the single biggest reason for videos that pause periodically while playing back is the speed of your internet connection.
+By far, the single biggest reason for videos that pause periodically while playing is the speed of your internet connection.

 Or rather, the lack of speed.